 A new cistern has been created that uses the condensation from air conditioning units to flush toilets, and its inventors say it could save 4.7 billion liters of water at more than 1,477 U.S. hotels.

 This water would have originally gone to waste, says David Davis, Encore Technical Director, but “We’ve developed the only cistern that uses this free water to flush the toilet.”

 Most air conditioning units have a pipe that drains away all the condensation that forms as the unit runs.
-If one were to combine all the AC units in U.S. businesses, that condensation would amount to billions of gallons of water.
+If one were to combine all the AC units in U.S. businesses with the wholesale HVAC suppliers, that condensation would amount to billions of gallons of water.

 If the system could be applied to the home, even more water could be saved.
 When one considers that just a small home leak can lead to a loss of 90 gallons or more daily, it’s clear that even small drips of water can add up quickly.

 “All buildings need toilets so why wouldn’t you use a cistern that recycles a free, sustainable water source especially when there is a global water shortage crisis?” asks Davis.

 The system works by holding 18-liters of water total, which is three times the conventional storage of an average cistern.
 It has dual chambers, meaning it can fit most standard designs.
 The bottom is a 6-liter storage tank, and the top holds the remaining 12-liters.
 The bottom chamber has a lead from the main pipeline, while the top is filled with the air conditioning condensation.